keisanabria/FS-Security/README.md

         * Create a function that calls the createMap function according to the new updated data

-4. Make the map interactive so that it updates the map according to the data extracted from step 3
-5. HIGH - Pass the maps to Wordpress.
-More information about this on reference link [6]
-6. AFTER - Fix README.md to be readable in GitHub
+[x] Make the map interactive so that it updates the map according to the data extracted from the last step [ ] HIGH - Pass the maps to Wordpress.
+More information about this on reference link [6] [ ] AFTER - Fix README.md to be readable in GitHub
-7. LOW - Verify if .venv can be activated when the user runs the program so that it can run smoothly
+[x] LOW - Verify if .venv can be activated when the user runs the program from GitHub so that it can run smoothly [x] HIGH - Change the buttons of the Dash app to show the years of the map on the button-dropdown [x] HIGH - Change this to make the csv according to the year (e.g. '2023perPerSubCou') [ ] Create collapse of data from total_calories [8]
-8. LOW - Change this line (gdf.to_file("data/dimensions/geometry.geojson", driver="GeoJSON") # Export to GeoJSON) in mapCreation.py to check if that file exists.
-If it does, then don't recreate it.
-9. HIGH - Put an order of which modules have to be executed so that the map can be created mapCreation.py > main.py imageListGenerator.py > dashInteraction.py
-10. HIGH - Change the buttons of the Dash app to show the years of the map on the button-dropdown
-11. HIGH - Change this to make the csv according to the year (e.g. '2023perPerSubCou')
-12. Create collapse of data from total_calories [8]
-13. Personalize the toml files from Ouslam's branch
+[ ] Personalize the toml files from Ouslam's branch
-14. DUMP - Remove the verifyFile() , cleaningData() from total_calories.py since a module for the same function was created
-15. Use Render.com to deploy my website
+[ ] DUMP - Remove the verifyFile() , cleaningData() from total_calories.py since a module for the same function was created [x] Use Render.com to deploy my website

 Recommended by Ouslam:
 *   Read: 158 a 172 lines of https://github.com/ouslan/mov/blob/main/src/data/data_pull.py